jermspeaks/jermspeaks.github.io/src/content/blog/2020-02-06-web-app-audit-checklist.md

 ---
-title: Web App Audit Checklist
-published: false
-draft: false
-categories: ["learning"]
-tags: ["audit", "checklist"]
 date: 2020-02-06
 description: "This checklist is a starting point for web app audits.
 It's a living document, and will be updated as we learn more."
+draft: false
+heroImage: ""

 pubDate: "2020-02-06"
-heroImage: ""
-postType: "learning"
+published: false
+tags: ["learning", "audit", "checklist"]
+title: Web App Audit Checklist
 ---

 This checklist is a starting point for web app audits.
 It's a living document, and will be updated as we learn more.